Cloud-native scale is 10-100x larger

 Cloud-native applications and the container-based infrastructure they run on are ephemeral.
 They live only for the lifetime of a deployment and with the modern best practice of deploying multiple times a day, their lifetime is short.
 These applications are also often scaled up and down dynamically in order to serve the real-time needs of the business.

-From a monitoring perspective, this means both the usage patterns and retention requirements are vastly different to what they were pre-cloud-native.
+From a monitoring and observability perspective, this means both the usage patterns and retention requirements are vastly different to what they were pre-cloud-native.
 For example, it was quite common to store infrastructure metrics for a year as VMs and physical machines were long lived.
 This doesn’t make sense for container-based infrastructure metrics.
 It’s far more effective to store container-level metrics for a few days and then aggregate them across the container identifier for long-term analysis at an application or microservice level.
 APM and existing cloud hosted monitoring solutions do not provide such capabilities and using them to monitor cloud-native environments is inefficient.

 Cloud-native requires more reliability and availability